deadlyvipers/dojo_rules/introduction.md

-I like the Ruby courses
+* I like the Ruby courses.
+* I also know HTML.